bemto/bemto-components/Comparison.md

 # Comparison of the code for different use-cases

-Most only the parts which are different were taked from the original examples for brevity.
+Most only the parts which are different were taked from the original examples for brevity, some parts of the original could also sometimes have extra line wraps to fit into the table.

 Note that while the HTML and CSS for those examples would be mostly similar, there could be other differences based the nature of each method.